gravitational/careers/challenges/security/cloud-security.md

 ## Level 5
 The service will run in multiple regions with unreliable network connections between them.
-Please address the security and business tradeoffs of different consistency architectures.
+Please address the security and business trade-offs of different consistency architectures.

 # Part 3: Break